Popular Porch Column Ideas for Every Style Home

 Most porch columns homeowners use today have roots in historical architecture, with styles that evolved to respond to specific designs and practical needs.
 Many modern interpretations will evoke these classic styles with tweaks and individual adaptations.
 The most common porch column types include:

-Egyptian columns typically taper at the top and may also be decorated with leaves as well as horizontal rings at various intervals.
+These columns typically taper at the top.
+They are sometimes decorated with leaves as well as horizontal rings at various intervals.
 The style can be found on Egyptian Revival homes built throughout the 1800s.

-Romanesque columns are often squat and square with large bases and organic decorative elements on their tops.
-These are sometimes seen in classic Arts and Crafts style homes in a simplified profile.
+These columns are often squat and square with large bases.
+They might also feature organic decorative elements on their tops.
+These square porch columns are sometimes seen in mission or craftsman-style homes in a simplified profile.

-Personalized columns can be individualized to match the aesthetic preference of a homeowner.
-That may include paint, carving, and the mix-and-match of styles and materials.
+Porch columns can also be individualized to match the aesthetic preference of the homeowner.
+Personalized designs can include paint, carving, and a mix-and-match of styles and materials.